 - have applied directly to the University for a taught postgraduate Masters degree course which leads to an award of the University; and

-- require a Tier 4 General Student visa to study in the UK.
+- require a Student visa to study in the UK

 You will be exempt from the requirement to pay a deposit if one of the following grounds applies:

-- You are from outside the EEA (and Switzerland) and do not require a Tier 4 visa to study in the UK and will not be sponsored by the University of Sussex for immigration purposes;
+- you are an International student, but do not require a Student visa to study in the UK and will not therefore be sponsored by the University of Sussex for immigration purposes;

-- You have applied for your course at the University via UCAS or UCAS Teacher Training;
+- you have applied for your course at the University via UCAS or the GOV.UK Postgraduate Teacher Training route

 Amount of deposit and additional costs

 Please be aware that you may also be liable for additional deposits or pre-payments prior to starting at the University, including: